Shipping forecast for the North Irish Sea

 Visibility

-Good, falling moderate or poor in rain or drizzle.
+Good, falling moderate or poor in rain.

 Approximate times of tides in Douglas